uliana-tr/2023-ta-assignments-1/Assignments/Assignment 3/Assignment--3-Code.md

 person_level_data_complete = person_level_data_complete[,!(names(person_level_data_complete) %in% drop)]
 ```

-### Analysis of data using Decsion Trees and Regression
+# Analysis of data using Logistic Regression and Decision Trees

+## Evaluation of Strength of Logistic and Tree Models

+### Assume all Data Used for Training and Testing

 #### Logistic regression